gather-ai/gather-ai.github.io/_posts/2022-09-15-domain-generalization-part-1.md

 👋 Hi there.
 I'm Khiem.
 Welcome to my page, where I gather and share some intuitive explanations and hands-on tutorials on a range of topics in AI.
 {: style="text-align: justify;"}

 🚀 I am going to kick off this website with a series of tutorials about the topic of Domain Generalization.
 This series provides a systematic survey of outstanding methods in literature and my own implementations to demonstrate these methods.
 This is the first part of the series that gives you a brief understanding of the term Domain Generalization.
-Let’s get started.
+Let's get started.
 {: style="text-align: justify;"}

 You can find the source code of the whole series [here](https://github.com/lhkhiem28/DGECG).